Expressive Power and Complexity Results for SIGNAL, an Industry-scale Process Query Language: Preliminaries

 To easily refer to the set of cases in an event log $L$ with schema $(\mathit{Eid}, \mathit{Cid}, \mathcal{T}\!, A_1, \dots A_n)$, we introduce the notation $\mathit{Cases}(L) = \mathit{Cid}$.
 When we need to refer to values inside events, we will by slight abuse of notation use the attribute names as functions: for $e = (\mathit{eid}, \mathit{cid}, t, a_1, \dots a_n) $, we can then use $\mathcal{T}(e)$ to refer to $t$, $A_1(e)$ to $a_1$, and so on.

 Let us give a simple example that illustrates how a set of events can be represented.

 \begin{example} Consider a quote creation process, e.g., for credits in retail banking.
 First, the request is reviewed (\texttt{Review request}).
 Then, standard terms are calculated, if applicable (\texttt{Calculate terms}).
 Otherwise, custom terms are defined (\texttt{Define terms}).
 In either case, the contract is subsequently prepared (\texttt{Prepare contract}) and finally sent out (\texttt{Send quote}).
 The events generated during process execution have the following attributes, besides timestamp, case ID, and event ID: \emph{event\_name}, giving the event a human-interpretable meaning; and \emph{status}, describing the status change that occurs (i.e., the resulting case status) when the event occurs.
 We then have the schema $(\mathit{Eid}, \mathit{Cid}, \mathcal{T}\!, \text{\emph{event\_name}}, \text{\emph{status}})$.
-We provide an example for such an event log in \cref{tab:cases}, with events ordered by end timestamp -- the assumption that timestamps are unique gives a total order on the set of events.
-This simplistic example is missing case attributes, as we will introduce another relation to take care of those.
+We provide an example for such an event log in \cref{tab:cases}, with events ordered by end timestamp---the assumption that timestamps are unique gives a total order on the set of events.
+This simplistic example is missing case attributes, as we will introduce another relation to take care of those. \end{example}